Job Vacancy Announcement

 - Technical and Scientific Communication and Community Engagement: develop communication, engagement, and outreach materials that effectively communicate complex scientific topics; travel to various locations in the Bay Area and/or Sacramento area to meet with and present to stakeholder groups.

 - General: participate in various BCDC staff programs, staff meetings, and projects; act as a lead person or project manager (as needed) directing the work of other staff or interns.

 The candidate should be an effective and analytical problem solver with excellent writing and public speaking skills and the capacity to become a strong facilitator and negotiator.
 The person should be dedicated, mature, collaborative, and independent.
 The candidate should be able to manage complex projects.
 The person should have knowledge of California land use and environmental law, be familiar with relevant trends in coastal and land use planning and policy and possess a background in or familiarity with resource conservation, urban and natural resource project design, and the social, natural and political sciences.
 Lastly, the candidate should appreciate BCDC’s mandate to balance conservation and development of the Bay’s diverse resources.

-Employment Term.
-Full-time, 12 months Limited-term with the possibility of extension to 24 months or becoming permanent.
+Full-Time, 12 months limited-term appointment with the possibility of extension to 24-months or becoming permanent.

 Special Interview Arrangements

 If you have a disability and/or need specific arrangements for interviews, please mark the box in Item 2 of the Job Application.
 We will contact you to make specific arrangements.
 Assistance for the hearing impaired on job-related matters is available by phone (711).